-MOUNT HOLLY, New Jersey — Former NFL star Irving Fryar was found guilty of a role in a mortgage scam on Friday and faces up to 10 years in prison.
+MOUNT HOLLY, New Jersey — Former NFL star Irving Fryar was sentenced Friday to five years in prison for his role in a mortgage scam.

-That man, William Barksdale, pleaded guilty to a conspiracy charge last year and was the government's key witness.
+Fryar's defense claimed he was the victim of a "con artist" who told him to carry out the scheme, a reference to William Barkdale.
+Barkdale pleaded guilty last year to a conspiracy charge and was the government's key witness at Fryar's trial.
 He is serving a 20-month prison sentence.

 Fryar and McGhee, 74, rejected plea deals from state prosecutors that would have put him in jail for five years and her for three.
 They were found guilty of conspiracy and theft by deception charges.

 Authorities said Fryar and his mother provided false wage information on her loan applications and claimed she earned thousands of dollars a month as an event coordinator for Fryar's church.
 Authorities said the pair made just a few payments on four of the loans and banks eventually wrote the loans off as losses.

 "The fact that Fryar had the means to succeed and do good things and instead chose this criminal path makes his actions all the more reprehensible," Acting New Jersey Attorney General John Hoffman said in a statement Friday.

 Fryar starred for Rancocas Valley High School in Mount Holly before playing at Nebraska and becoming the first overall pick in the 1984 NFL draft by the New England Patriots.
 He now is the pastor of a church he founded, and for a time he served as a high school football coach in Robbinsville.